0xcaff/workers-react-server/README.md

 fallback.
 This decision of how much to render into the initial shell has many choices.
 Tweak this based on what you want for your application.

-Following renders are handled using react server components.
+Following client renders are handled using react server components.
 On the server a stream is initialized with `react-server-dom-webpack/client`'s `renderToReadableStream` and on the client, asynchronously hydrated with `createFromFetch`.